cego/container-manager/README.md

 # Container manager
-Used to ensure that containers listed in config.yml is running.
+Used to ensure that containers listed in config.yml is running and is connected to Docker networks.

 - Start/stop containers listed in config.yml
 - Add to network listed in config.yml